droidconKE/droidconKE2020App/README.md

 ## About the App
-Android app for the third Android Developer conference-droidcon in Nairobi 2020
+Android app for the 3rd Android Developer conference- droidcon to be held in Nairobi from Auguts 6-8th 2020.

 This project is the Android app for the conference.
 The app supports devices running Android 5.0+, and is optimized for phones and tablets of all shapes and sizes.
 The source reflects teh app as at droidconKE 2020!